diegoyaomao/MovieFinder/README.md

 'Application' folder contains the runable jar file with all needed dependencies

-'Code folder' contains source code exported from eclipse project
+'Code' folder contains source code exported from eclipse project